-Theatre Seven Presents World Premiere of UNWILLING AND HOSTILE INSTRUMENTS, Now thru 10/27
+Theatre Seven to Present World Premiere of UNWILLING AND HOSTILE INSTRUMENTS, 10/1-27

 UNWILLING AND HOSTILE INSTRUMENTS is written by Seth Bockley (Maurine Watkins), Ike Holter and Elaine Romero (Jane Addams), Emily Schwartz (Cora Strayer), Carla Stillwell (Ida B. Wells), Nick Ward* (Myra Bradwell), Travis Williams* (Mavis Staples) and Lauren Yee (Ann Landers) with additional text by Brian Golden.